 I am lucky to be running my own shop now so that I can bring my own passion for jewelry to others.

-When I is not working I am is actively involved with The Society for Creative Anachronism (SCA), researching Vikings and historical jewelry manufacturing techniques.
-I also keep current with other jewelers at the Ganoksin Project.
+When I is not working I am is actively involved with research into historical jewelry manufacturing techniques.
+I am also writing a book about aiglets.
+I keep current with other jewelers at the Ganoksin Project.

 Unauthorized use and/or duplication of any images without express and written permission from this site is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Gerald A. Livings and Livingston Jewelers with appropriate and specific direction to the original content.